HarryLovesCode/Vulkan-API-Book/chap04/chap04-windows.md

 ## Creating a Window on Microsoft Windows

 In order to create a window, we're going to be using platform specific code.
 Please note that this tutorial is for Windows **only**.
-None of this will apply to Linux, Android, GLFW, etc.
+None of this will apply to Linux, Android, GLFW, etc. I'll make the warning ahead of time: this chapter makes use of a lot of functions.
+Their definitions are not super relevant to you as a Vulkan developer because this will be written once.

 ### Including Headers